GLOBAL MARKETS-Shares up as Cyprus fears ease, eyes turn to Fed

 UK BUDGET EYED, OIL RISES

-The main UK share index dipped a modest 0.2 percent.
-British finance minister George Osborne called on the Bank of England to do more to help spur the country's stagnant economy as he announced a halving of this year's growth forecast in an annual budget statement.
+The main UK share index saw a modest 0.1 percent rise.
+British finance minister George Osborne turned to the Bank of England to do more to help spur the country's stagnant economy as he announced a halving of this year's growth forecast in an annual budget statement.

 "Clearly, market players anticipate that an alternative solution will be found for Cyprus," said Carsten Fritsch, analyst at Commerzbank.
 "Nonetheless, the uncertainty surrounding this issue is likely to continue to keep oil prices in check in the short run."